atfutures-labs/osmod/scripts/README.md

     ## 21
     ##  1

-So unfortunately, heights of commerical buildings can also not be extracted.
+So unfortunately, heights of commercial buildings can also not be extracted.

 Industrial buildings
 --------------------